-Fly to Zimbabwe and take a guided tour of the famous falls.
-Then gain insight into everyday life here with a walk through the local market and dinner at a family homestead.
-Take advantage of a free day to explore as you wish; options include a river safari, whitewater rafting, canoeing, and a flight over the falls.
+Fly to Zimbabwe and gain insight into everyday life during a walk through the local market and dinner at a family homestead.
+The next day, take a guided tour along the trails of the awe-inspiring Victoria Falls.
+In the afternoon, enjoy free time for optional activities, including a river safari, canoeing, or even a flight over the falls.
 (2B, 1D)

 All trip prices are per person based on double occupancy.
 If you're traveling on your own, we'll pair you up with a roommate of the same gender so that you can pay the same rate as other travelers.
 Prices are subject to change without notice and do not include airfare.
 All prices and fares are quoted in U.S. dollars.